Oslo Helsinki Berliini Kokkola by Maustetytöt - English lyrics translation

 |

-Hyvää yötä ja kiitos kaikesta
+hyvää yötä ja kiitos kaikesta

 |

-Good night and thank you for everything
+good night and thanks for everything

 |